Opening Session (10:00 A.M. – 12:30 P.M.)

 Closing Session (1:30 P.M. – 3:00 P.M.)

-ALL Friends & Family Choir Keynote Speakers - Richard & Claudia Bushman Keynote Q & A Discussion Closing Remarks - Bryce Cook
+Claudia Bushman - Your One Wild and Precious Life ALL Friends & Family Choir - "Peace" Richard Bushman - What Do We Learn From The First Vision?
+Keynote Q & A Discussion Bryce Cook - Closing Remarks

 Richard & Claudia Bushman

 Richard Bushman, a respected American historian, is the Gouverneur Morris Professor of History Emeritus at Columbia University.
 He is well known for his path-breaking and prize winning books; among them From Puritan to Yankee: Character and Social Order in Connecticut,1690-1765; , The Refinement of America: Persons, Houses, Cities, and Joseph Smith: Rough Stone Rolling.)
 He served as the Howard W. Hunter Visiting Professor in Mormon Studies at Claremont Graduate University and helped establish the Richard Lyman Bushman Chair of Mormon Studies at the University of Virginia.
 He is an editor of the Joseph Smith Paper Project and is currently co-chair of The Mormon Arts Center Festival to be held in New York City from June 28 to July 1 this year.
 Bushman’s church service includes servicing as bishop, stake president, patriarch and temple sealer.